More about: 10 Things to Do in Nashville in September

 5. Take in the views from the John Seigenthaler Pedestrian Bridge

-The John Seigenthaler Bridge, at nearly 1.5 miles long, is one of the largest bridges in Nashville and one of the longest pedestrian bridges in the world.
-This footbridge connects the city's historic district with Riverside Park, located on the East Bank Greenway, thus linking two of the most important points in Tennessee's capital city.
-From there, in the fall and during clear days, you can access the most beautiful open views of the city.
+The John Seigenthaler Bridge, nearly 2 kilometers long, is one of the largest bridges in Nashville and one of the longest pedestrian bridges in the world.
+This walkway connects the city's historic district with Riverside Park, located on the East Bank Greenway, linking two of the most important points in the capital of Tennessee.
+From there, in autumn and on clear days, you can enjoy the most beautiful open views of the city.

-Since this century-old bridge was closed to vehicles it has become a popular site for pedestrians to visit, especially during the fall when they come to see the sunset and sunset reflected in the skyscrapers and surrounding forests of the city, as from the bridge you can see a wide panoramic view of Nashville.
+Since this century-old bridge was closed to vehicles, it has become a popular spot for pedestrians, especially in the fall when they come to watch the sunset and the sun reflecting off the skyscrapers and surrounding forests of the city, as the bridge offers a panoramic view of Nashville.

-This bridge also has a cycling and Segway lane, so you can optimize your time by booking a guided Segway tour in Nashville, which will be ideal if you have a short stay in the city planned.
-If that is your case, here is a list of activities so you can discover Nashville in 3 days
+This bridge also has a lane for bicycles and Segways, so you can make the most of your time by booking a guided Segway tour in Nashville, which is ideal if you are planning a short stay in the city.
+If that's the case, here is a list of activities so you can discover Nashville in 3 days

-- When...
-Any time of the year, although September is ideal for clear skies.
+- When**...** Any time of year, although September is ideal due to the clear skies.

 - Where**...** John Seigenthaler Pedestrian Bridge.

-6. Participate in the African Culture Street Festival
+6. Take part in the African Culture Street Festival

-Tennessee is home to one of the largest African American communities in the United States and most live in Nashville, making the African Culture Street Festival one of the city's busiest events.
+Tennessee is home to one of the largest African American communities in the United States, and most of them live in Nashville, making the African Culture Street Festival one of the city's most popular events.

-The festival is held each year in September and includes African film screenings, plays, food booths, and arts and crafts venues.
-During the festival there are also themed parades, workshops and lectures on African culture and the event closes with a music festival combining local and African genres.
+The festival is held every September and includes African film screenings, plays, food stalls, and craft shops.
+The festival also features themed parades, workshops, and lectures on African culture, and the event closes with a music festival that combines local and African genres.

-The African Culture Festival is held each year for a full weekend in Hadley Park and is recognized as one of the premier events to promote cultural exchange between Africa and the United States.
-If your trip doesn't coincide with this event, be sure to book tickets to Nashville's National Museum of African American Music.
+The African Culture Festival is held every year over a full weekend in Hadley Park and is recognized as one of the leading events promoting cultural exchange between Africa and the United States.
+If your trip does not coincide with this event, be sure to book tickets to the National Museum of African American Music in Nashville.

 Details of interest